 P/E RATIO: [FAIL]

-The P/E of a company must be greater than 5 to eliminate weak companies, not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
-QDEL's P/E is 138.60, , while the current market P/E is 16.00.
-Therefore, it fails the first test.
+The P/E of a company must be greater than 5 to eliminate weak companies, but not more than 3 times the current Market P/E because the situation is much too risky, and never greater than 43.
+Unfortunately the P/E ratio for QDEL's is not available.
+Hence, no opinion can be rendered at the present time.

 REVENUE GROWTH IN RELATION TO EPS GROWTH: [PASS]